Hyoster55/Particle-Physics--Programming/README.md

-These codes can calculating some Particle physics and Newton physics problem.
+This package can solve equations about some Particle physics and Newton physics.